faranalytics/streams-logger/README.md

 ## Introduction

 Streams offers an intuitive type-safe logging facility built on native Node streams.
-You can use the built-in logging components for common logging tasks or implement your own [transformation](#how-to-implement-a-transform).
+You can use the built-in logging components for [common logging tasks](#usage) or implement your own [Transform](#how-to-implement-a-transform).

 ### Features